OpenVPN/easy-rsa/doc/EasyRSA-Readme.md

 #### Signing a request

+  Once Easy-RSA has imported a request, it can be reviewed and signed:

+    ./easyrsa sign-req <type> nameOfRequest

-  Once Easy-RSA has imported a request, it can be reviewed and signed.
-Every certificate needs a "type" which controls what extensions the certificate gets Easy-RSA ships with 3 possible types: `client`, `server`, and `ca`, described
+  Every certificate needs a `type` which controls what extensions the certificate gets.
+Easy-RSA ships with 3 possible types: `client`, `server`, and `ca`, described
   below:

-  * client - A TLS client, suitable for a VPN user or web browser (web client)
+  * `client` - A TLS client, suitable for a VPN user or web browser (web client)
-  * server - A TLS server, suitable for a VPN or web server
+  * `server` - A TLS server, suitable for a VPN or web server
-  * ca - A intermediate CA, used when chaining multiple CAs together
+  * `ca` - A intermediate CA, used when chaining multiple CAs together

-    ./easyrsa sign-req <type> nameOfRequest

   Additional types of certs may be defined by local sites as needed; see the advanced documentation for details.